The magnificent mountain of Kirkjufell Iceland, and its waterfalls Kirkjufellsfoss, are the icon of the Snaefellsnes Peninsula.

 Kirkjufell Iceland is as magic Winter as it is in Summer.
 Below is a picture to prove it.

 You might be lucky to see it under the snow.
 But know that the waterfalls normally don't freeze entirely.

-If you are planning a trip to Iceland in Winter, check out my planning guide.
+And if you are planning a trip to Iceland in Winter, check out my planning guide.

 Want to see more of Iceland's beauty?